 This may have been true decades ago.
 However, thanks to advancements in the field of dental surgery and improved anesthesia, getting a root canal treatment today is no more uncomfortable than having a dental filling.

 In fact, one major purpose of root canal therapy is to get rid of the pain that is caused by deep-rooted tooth infection.
-Once your tooth is treated, you can say goodbye to the pain for good.
+Once your tooth is treated and you receive aftercare instructions, you can say goodbye to the pain for good.

 Root Canals Cause Alzheimer’s Disease

 Root canal therapy has also been blamed for causing neurodegenerative diseases like Alzheimer's disease.
 Some people also believe that this disease can be spread to other people, especially if the dentist uses contaminated equipment on other clients.
 However, there is nothing further from the truth.

 Alzheimer’s disease is not contagious – and even if it were, good dentists like the ones at Carolina Mountain Endodontics always make sure to sterilize their instruments and tools thoroughly before using them on another patient.

 Therefore, if you have been recommended for root canal therapy by us, there is no need to panic.
 Root canal surgery is one of the most common dental procedures and millions of people undergo this treatment every year without any side effects.